 Steel is manufactured from a combination of iron and carbon to which several other materials may be added.
-These extra components may include chromium, nickel, vanadium, tungsten and manganese, These elements are added to perfect a type of steel with hardness, tensile strength and ductility (its ability to be shaped in different forms without coming apart or fracturing).
+These extra components may include chromium, nickel, vanadium, tungsten, and manganese, These elements are added to perfect a type of steel with hardness, tensile strength and ductility (its ability to be shaped in different forms without coming apart or fracturing).
 Alloys are added according to the purpose of the steel once finished.

 The higher the content of carbon, the harder and stronger the steel will become during the thermal process, but it will be less ductile (able to lose form without losing toughness).
-Chromium increases its hardness while nickel and manganese gives it tensile strength and makes the iron-carbon solution of steel more stable.
+Chromium increases its hardness while nickel and manganese give it tensile strength and makes the iron-carbon solution of steel more stable.
 Vanadium also increases hardness and helps its ductility.

 For the perfection of steel, the iron/carbon/alloy solution undergoes different types of heating or thermal processes to produce the final object.
 The solution is tempered through these processes to remove any defects or stresses in the material.
-This produces a high quality product with the ductility, hardness and tensile strength desired in the steel.
+This produces a high-quality product with the ductility, hardness and tensile strength desired in the steel.